-G. Robert Le Ricolais, The Beauty of Failure.
+G. Robert Le Ricolais, The Beauty of Failure

-Herman Hertzberger, Complex for the Elderly, Amsterdam, 1964-74.
+Herman Hertzberger, Complex for the Elderly, Amsterdam, 1964-74

-Formal exercises of unit repetition will begin the next series of studies, on structures and aggregation.
-Here students are to propose complex structures of repeated units, learning lessons related to scale, structure, and systems, as well as engage in the dialectic between form and function.
-Today, aggregation is understood through different processes of production than those previously practiced.
-(Compare Moshe Safdie's Habitat [1967] in Montréal to Steven Holl's Linked Hybrid Housing [2009] in Beijing.)
-For the purposes of this studio, the focus will be on high-density models.
-Returning, perhaps nostalgically, to the beginning of the Columbia Housing Studio-that is, to its emergence in reaction to 1960s urban renewal projects and in the context of the Museum of Modern Art's exhibition New City: Architecture and Urban Renewal (1967) and Another Chance for Housing: Low-Rise Alternatives (1973)-the studio will hold history up as a valuable lens and reference for reading the city.
-(Both exhibitions presented housing projects for East Harlem.)
-This longstanding interest in high-density alternatives should not only form the ground of each aggregation study but also rethink the same for the contemporary conditions of the city.
+The formal exercises of unit repetition will begin the next series of studies of structures and aggregation.
+Here students are to propose complex structures of repeated units, learning lessons related to scale, structure, and systems, and engage in the dialectic between form and function.
+Today, aggregation is understood through different processes of production than previously practiced, think Moshie Safdie s Habitat (1967) in Montreal to Steven Holl s Linked Hybrid Housing (2009) in Beijing.
+For the purposes of this studio, the focus is on high density as the model to begin with.
+Returning, perhaps nostalgically, to the beginning of the Columbia Housing Studio when it emerged in reaction to the 1960s urban renewal projects, and in context to the Museum of Modern Art s exhibition New City: Architecture and Urban Renewal in 1967 followed up by Another Chance for Housing: Low-Rise Alternatives in 1973 hold valuable historical lens for reading the city

+M / Th 1:30-6:30 Studio Faculty: Charles Eldred, Eric Bunge, Mario Gooden, Robert Marino, Ada Tolla, Giuseppe Lignano, Jinhee Park, Hilary Sample, Galia Solomonoff and should be referenced in the studio.
+Both exhibitions presented housing projects for East Harlem.
+This interest in high-density alternatives should form the grounding of each aggregation study but should be rethought for the contemporary conditions of the city.